Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/using_transcoding/use_extended_character_sets.md

 **Example 1**

-Use the Transfer CFT mapping and the IGNORE functionality to translate a local text file before sending it, for example from UTF- 8 to ISO8859- 1:
+Use the Transfer CFT mapping and the IGNORE functionality to translate a local text file before sending it, for example from UTF-8 to ISO8859-1:

 ```
 CFTUTIL SEND PART = NEWYORK,
   IDF = TEST_IGNORE,
- FCHARSET = CFT_UTF- 8,
+ FCHARSET = CFT_UTF-8,
-  NCHARSET = CFT_ISO8859- 1//IGNORE,
+  NCHARSET = CFT_ISO8859-1//IGNORE,
  FTYPE = T
 ```

 **Example 2**

-Use the Transfer CFT mapping and the IGNORE functionality to translate a received file, for example from UTF- 8 to ISO8859- 1:
+Use the Transfer CFT mapping and the IGNORE functionality to translate a received file, for example from UTF-8 to ISO8859-1:

 ```
 CFTUTIL RECV PART = NEWYORK,
   IDF = TEST_IGNORE,
-  FCHARSET = CFT_ISO8859- 1//IGNORE,
+  FCHARSET = CFT_ISO8859-1//IGNORE,
-  NCHARSET = CFT_UTF- 8,
+  NCHARSET = CFT_UTF-8,
  FTYPE = T
 ```